-I'm really passionate about accessibility, so I wish that regulations were updated to reflect our current needs, cultures, and ultimately, passenger expectations.
-It's been a while since regulations in the US have been updated, but it's promising to know that there's some momentum happening on that front.
+I'm passionate about accessibility, so I'd like to see updated regulations that reflect our current needs, cultures, and, ultimately, passenger expectations.

+It's been a while since regulations have changed in the U.S., but it's promising to know that there's some momentum on that front.

-JO ROWAN PRIESTMANGOODE
+JO ROWAN

+PRIESTMANGOODE